Me and my grandpa with our "Grandma" style pizza - half cheese and half sausage broccoli rabe |

 Since 1965 when Umberto's opened its doors, the secret to its success has been to use fresh, homemade ingredients with NO shortcuts - just like the owner's family, Umberto Corteo, made food in his Italian hometown near Naples.

-of his flagship pizzeria and restaurant in New Hyde Park
+Umberto's founder Umberto Corteo with me in the kitchen of his flagship pizzeria and restaurant in New Hyde Park |

 That means mozzarella made by hand, daily baked artisan breads, home made sausage and tomato sauce cooked with the sweetest, ripe Italian tomatoes and basil.
 Nicknamed the "Pope of pizza" Corteo invented the now famous "grandma pizza" - a thin curst pizza cooked in a Sicilian square pan - that can now be found in many New York pizzerias.
 In addition, the restaurant serves traditional New York style pizza and Sicilian style pizza with a variety of topping combinations.